elastic/logstash-performance-testing/README.md

 ### Contribution Steps

 1. Test your changes!
-Write test and run the test suites.
+Write test and run the test suites.t s
 2. Please make sure you have signed our [Contributor License Agreement](http://www.elastic.co/contributor-agreement/).
 We are not asking you to assign copyright to us, but to give us the right to distribute